On this page:

 For mobile and accessibility reasons, embedded text should be avoided in images.
 Images must have meaningful alt text that describes the content of the image.
 Images should be appropriately sized and optimized (compressed).
 The WDN provides recommended image styles and best practices.

-The same local footer is required on all pages of the site as defined by the site title.
+The same local footer is required on all pages of the website.
 It includes the required section for contact information and optional sections for social media and related links. (exceptions)

-Contact Information must include the unit name, campus location, phone number, and an email contact if possible.
+- Contact Information should include the unit name, campus location, phone number, and an email contact if possible.

-Related links is an optional section of the footer.
-If used, it must contain links to only relevant websites and is not to be used for navigation within your site.
+- Related links is an optional section of the footer.
+If used, it must only contain links to relevant external websites, not for pages on your website.
 For instance, a related link for the Office of Research and Economic Development might be the National Science Foundation.

-The global footer is required and must be used as supplied with all template documents.
+The global footer is required and must be used as is with all template documents.

 The viewport edge contains anything that scrolls with the viewport (the screen/window of the browsing device).
 The "sticky" navigation will appear at the top viewport edge and UNLchat will appear at the bottom viewport edge on all devices.
-Neither must be hidden or overridden on any site.
-UNLchat is the website visitor communication service that supports this feature with both email and chat.
+Do not hide or override them.

 The evolution of the framework sometimes necessitates changes that are not backwards compatible with previous versions.
 The following represent notable changes that were made to the framework that may affect content created in previous iterations.